Alignak-monitoring/alignak/doc/source/08_configobjects/command.rst

   This directive is the short name used to identify the command.
 It is referenced in :ref:`contact <configobjects/contact>`, :ref:`host <configobjects/host>`, and :ref:`service <configobjects/service>` definitions (in notification, check, and event handler directives), among other places.

 command_line
-  This directive is used to define what is actually executed by Shinken when the command is used for service or host checks, notifications, or :ref:`event handlers <advanced/eventhandlers>`.
+  This directive is used to define what is actually executed by Alignak when the command is used for service or host checks, notifications, or :ref:`event handlers <advanced/eventhandlers>`.
 Before the command line is executed, all valid :ref:`macros <thebasics/macros>` are replaced with their respective values.
 See the documentation on macros for determining when you can use different macros.
 Note that the command line is *not* surrounded in quotes.
 Also, if you want to pass a dollar sign ($) on the command line, you have to escape it with another dollar sign.

   You may not include a **semicolon** (;) in the *command_line* directive, because everything after it will be ignored as a config file comment.
 You can work around this limitation by setting one of the :ref:`$USERn$ <thebasics/macrolist#usern>` macros in your :ref:`resource file <configuration/configmain-advanced#resource_file>` to a semicolon and then referencing the appropriate $USER$ macro in the *command_line* directive in place of the semicolon.